Learn how this leading hypervisor works on Packet bare metal.

 vSwitch0 & Private Network Connectivity

 In the default setup, you should have two vmkernel interfaces configured with vSwitch0, one with your management IP address assigned during provisioning and one with the private network address also assigned during provisioning.
-By default only one of the Physical NICs is connected to vSwitch0.
-This is due to the packet network using LACP for network link bonding, and that not being an option in the free version of ESXi.
+Only one of the Physical NICs is connected to vSwitch0.
+Any traffic using an untagged port group on vSwitch0 can, thus. access the Public or Private IP network space assigned to your instance.